Shmilt1/httpflooder/README.md

 go build
 ```

-## notice
+## NOTICE!
-you agree that when using this tool, the maintainer will NOT be held responsible for any misuse!!!
+you agree that when using this tool, the maintainer will NOT be held responsible for any misuse!!! ⚠️

+please don't use this tool on anyone without explicit permission first!!! ⚠️

 ## license
 MIT License, read [LICENSE](LICENSE).